-Computer forensics is one of the more challenging IT disciplines, and certified professionals remain in high demand.
-Yet computer forensic certifications remain something of a "wild" frontier.
-From two dozen available credentials, we list the five best options for 2014.
+Computer forensics is a challenging IT discipline and experienced and certified professionals are in high demand.
+Yet computer forensics certs remain something of a wild frontier.
+From two dozen available credentials, we list the five best options for 2016.

-Today, there are a number of high-quality certification programs that focus on digital investigations and computer forensics.
-However, there are also certifications and programs in this area that are far less transparent, well-documented and widely known.
+Today, there is an appreciable number of available, high-quality certification programs that focus on digital investigations and computer forensics.
+However, there are also certifications and programs in this area that are far less transparent, well documented and widely known.

 What's creating this demand for new programs in computer forensics?
 Consider the following:

-- Computer crime continues to be a major growth area.
-As more cyber crimes get reported, more investigations and qualified investigators are needed.
+- After several years, computer crime continues to be a major growth area.
+As more cybercrimes get reported, more investigations and qualified investigators are needed.
 This is good news for law enforcement and private investigators who specialize in computer forensics.

 - There's a high demand for qualified computer forensics professionals as nearly every police department is in need of a trained candidate with suitable credentials.